ErikAmerico/SVG-Logo-Maker/README.md

 -Clone the repository down from github.

+-Be sure to have node.js installed.

--open the terminal and run 'npm install' to install the 'inquirer' and 'jest' packages that are found in the package.json file.
+-Open the terminal and run 'npm install' to install the 'inquirer' and 'jest' packages that are found in the package.json file.

 ## Usage